 Agency Segment expenses consist of marketing costs to acquire potential customers, salary and bonuses paid to our employee agents, salary and other costs of employees involved in managing the underwriting process for our insurance applications, sales management, agent licensing, training and compliance costs.
 Other Agency Segment expenses include costs associated with financial and administrative employees, facilities rent, and information technology.
-After payroll, the most significant Agency Segment expenses is the cost of acquiring leads.
+After payroll, the most significant Agency Segment expense is the cost of acquiring leads.
 We are able to partially offset our sales leads expense through advertising revenues from individuals who click on specific advertisements while viewing one of our web pages, and through the resale of leads that are not well suited for our call center.
-For years ended December 31, 2020 and December 31, 2019, these offsetting revenues were \$5.0 million and \$6.3 million, respectively, which reduced our total agency expenses by approximately 10% and 11%, respectively.
+For years ended December 31, 2021 and December 31, 2020, these offsetting revenues were \$6.3 million and \$5.0 million, respectively, which reduced our total agency expenses by approximately 11% and 10%, respectively.
 Our Agency Segment recognizes income (loss) to the extent that commissions and other revenue exceed (are less than) our marketing and overhead costs for the period.